azimuth-cloud/azimuth-config/docs/deployment/testing.md

     It has a large number of variables that can be used to tune the test generation.
 This document only discusses the most frequently used variables.
 <!-- prettier-ignore-end -->

-More information on [generating_tests](https://github.com/azimuth-cloud/ansible-collection-azimuth-ops/blob/main/roles/generate_tests/) and the [large number of runing variables](https://github.com/azimuth-cloud/ansible-collection-azimuth-ops/blob/main/roles/generate_tests/defaults/main.yml).
+More information on [generating_tests](https://github.com/azimuth-cloud/ansible-collection-azimuth-ops/blob/main/roles/generate_tests/) and the [large number of running variables](https://github.com/azimuth-cloud/ansible-collection-azimuth-ops/blob/main/roles/generate_tests/defaults/main.yml).

 ### CaaS cluster types